deshanrandeep/calibre-web-automated/config/README.md

 - **library/** 🏛️
   Here resides the **finished collection**—your refined and searchable ebook volumes, displayed with elegance and ready for perusal.

+> [!WARNING]
-⚠️ _Altering these folders without understanding may result in great impropriety.
-You would not, after all, rearrange Lady Catherine's drawing room without permission.
-That said, one may, with full entitlement, direct the configuration toward a library kept elsewhere—should one's circumstances or sense of order so require._
+> _Altering these folders without understanding may result in great impropriety. 🛋️📚
+> You would not, after all, rearrange Lady Catherine's drawing room without permission. 👒
+> That said, one may, with full entitlement, direct the configuration toward a library kept elsewhere—should one's circumstances or sense of order so require. 🗂️☕_

 ---